dnorman26/Portfolio/README.md

 **Design Approach:**
 I captured requirements, defined constraints, modeled the domain, and evaluated platforms, tools, and security considerations.
 For future projects, I would add prototypes, risk assessments, and early automated testing to validate designs.

+**CS 255 DriverPass Project Reflection**

+**Briefly summarize the DriverPass project.
+Who was the client?
+What type of system did they want you to design?**
+The client was DriverPass who wanted a website to help students study for driving tests.
+The system included exams, scheduling features, and different user roles like students, instructors, and admins.

+**What did you do particularly well?**
+I did a good job writing clear business requirements based on what the client wanted.
+I also created a system design that matched those requirements and showed how the system would work.

+**If you could choose one part of your work on these documents to revise, what would you pick?
+How would you improve it?**
+If I could change one thing, I would add more detail to the system design.
+This would make it easier for developers to build the system later.

+**How did you interpret the user's needs and implement them into your system design?
+Why is it so important to consider the user's needs when designing?**
+I used the client's requirements to decide what features the system needed.
+Thinking about user needs is important since software should be easy to use and be able to solve the user's problem.

+**How do you approach designing software?
+What techniques or strategies would you use in the future to analyze and design a system?**
+I start by figuring out what the user wants before designing the system.
+In the future, I will keep using diagrams and feedback to design systems that are clear and easy to understand.